Why Willpower Does Not Work – 5 Simple Remedies To Increase Willpower and Determination

 If you train your willpower muscle to resist browsing Facebook that will build up your willpower just a little bit.

 There are more ways that will deplete your willpower.
-Resit the urge to give in to them or deduce the time you indulge.
+Resit the urge to give in to them or deduce the time you indulge in your FOMO.
 Even if it's only for a few minutes.

 - Watching Youtube Videos on the Internet